eugenedusausoy/OSDFile/README.md

-# OSDFiles: AI-Powered Folder Tidying App (Under construction 🚧)
+# OSDFile: AI-Powered Folder Tidying App (Under construction 🚧)

-OSDFiles is a cross-platform desktop application that helps users organize and tidy their folders using AI.
+OSDFile is a cross-platform desktop application that helps users organize and tidy their folders using AI.
 The app is built with **Electron** for the frontend and **Python** for the backend, where the AI logic is implemented.

 ## Features
 - **AI-based Folder Organization**: Uses a Python-based AI system to intelligently organize files within a folder.